Giant Cous Cous Recipe For Baby, Toddler and Kids

 Giant cous cous in Bento box for toddler meal

-If you need a fresh recipe that is so tasty and delicious you will have to give this giant cous cous with Cheddar cheese recipe a try for your family!
+Yes it is!
+If you need a fresh recipe that is so tasty and delicious you will have to give this giant cous cous recipe for baby a try for your family!
+A fun recipe to try cous cous for the first time.

-I know time is of the essence most days, so this recipe is so quick to make which is what we like!
+I know time is of the essence most days, so this recipe is so quick to make which is what we like and why I like this particular recipe.

 This makes one substantial bento box, but if you wanted to make this recipe as part of a main meal for your family, I would quadruple the recipe and you may even have some leftover for lunch the next day too!
 Bonus!

-Cucumber is a great finger food and a delicious healthy snack for your little ones!
+Cucumber is a great finger food and always a good idea for a snack for your little ones!
 I have made the cucumber into quarters but you could make them into sticks or use a cutter to make them even more appealing for your little ones!

-If you need a fresh tasty recipe you will have to give this a go!
+If you need a fresh cous cous baby recipe that is tasty you will have to give this a go!

 Ingredient information

-Giant cous cous - If you haven’t tried giant cous cous you just have to!
-It’s so delicious and I actually prefer it to the usual cous cous.
+Giant couscous - If you haven’t tried giant couscous you just have to!
+It’s so delicious and I actually prefer it to the usual regular couscous.
+You can cook the couscous in vegetable stock too (zero salt) for extra flavour.

-Lemon - The lemon juice makes this recipe!
-Makes the cous cous so fresh and delicious.
+Lemon - The fresh lemon juice makes this recipe!
+Makes the couscous so fresh and delicious, you could add in a little bit of lemon zest too and a little garlic powder if you fancy.

-Parsley - If you do not have fresh parsley, you could absolutely use dried parsley.
+Parsley - If you do not have fresh herbs, you could absolutely use dried parsley.

 Cheddar cheese - I have used a mature cheddar, but you could use any pasteurised cheese if your choice.
 Stay clear of the mouldy cheeses from 6 months and unpasteurised cheeses.
 If you’re unsure, check the packet!